+Why do we need to create content?
 We are part of the most marketed-to generation in history.
 The average person receives up to 20,000 marketing messages PER DAY!
-We are constantly being sold to which means that most of us have developed a mistrust for anyone trying to sell us anything.
+We are constantly being sold to.
+As a result, most of us have developed a mistrust for anyone trying to sell us anything.
 I don’t know about you but when someone is going door-to-door in my neighborhood, I close all the blinds, lock the doors and quietly wait until he or she stops knocking and leaves.

 I’m assuming I am not the only person that feels this way.
 So why is it that when we know we are about to be sold to, we suddenly have a desire to start running for the hills?

 In most cases, the person or people that are doing the selling haven’t taken the time to invest in us.
 Because we are constantly being marketed to and sold to, we need to be shown that the person doing the selling actually cares about us.
 We need to see that they are going to solve a problem for us or add some value to our lives.

 One of the best ways to build trust is through giving away valuable content for free.
 Unfortunately, setting out to create content can feel like a daunting task if you aren’t used to doing it regularly.

 When it comes to creating content many people feel like they don’t know what to talk about which is why we’ve highlighted 3 easy steps that will have you creating great content in no time.